 The Qualified Medicare Beneficiaries (QMB) program helps people who have Medicare pay for their medical care.
 To receive benefits from the QMB program you must be receiving Part A (Hospital insurance benefits) coverage of Medicare and your income must fall within certain limits.
 Income limits are changed annually in March based on the federal cost of living adjustment.

 - Qualified Medicare Beneficiaries – Disabled Worker (QMB-DW).
-In this package the Department pays for the Medicare Part A premiums for some disabled workers who lost eligibility for Social Security because they are working and who are not eligible for another Medicaid program.
-The income limit for this program is set at 200 percent of the poverty level or $2,024 for single person and $2,744 for a couple.
+In this package the department pays for the Medicare Part A premiums for some disabled workers who lost eligibility for Social Security because they are working and who are not eligible for another Medicaid program.
+The income limit for this program is set at 200 percent of the poverty level or $2,082 for single person and $2,819 for a couple.
 Most individuals are not eligible for QMB-DW in Oregon due to the existence of the Employed People with Disabilities Program (EPD), which provides full Medicaid benefits.

 - Qualified Medicare Beneficiaries – Specified Low-Income Medicare Beneficiary (QMB-SMB and SMF).
 In this benefit package, the Department only pays for the Medicare Part B premiums of eligible clients.
 The federal government pays for a portion of the cost of the SMB and SMF programs.

-- SMB - The income limit for SMB is set at 120 percent of the poverty level or $1,214 for individuals or $1,646 for a couple.
-The federal government pays 60 percent of this benefit.
+- SMB - The income limit for SMB is set at 120 percent of the poverty level or $1,249 for individuals or $1,691 for a couple.
+The federal government pays approximately 60 percent of this benefit.

-- Please note: Individuals who are eligible for any other Medicaid benefit offerred by the state are not eligible for the SMF program.
+- Please note: Individuals who are eligible for any other Medicaid benefit offered by the state are not eligible for the SMF program.

 Beginning January 1, 2016, there is no longer a resource limit for the QMB programs in Oregon.